 (6) Any change to an association’s constitution or any substituted constitution is of no effect until it has been approved by the Minister.

-147. Information to be given to principal
+147. Association to give certain information to principal

 An association for a school or a group of schools must —